 The communication is full duplex and operates as a slave/master type, where the device can be either master or slave.
-Although the SPI interface specification can control multiple slave devices from a single master, but this device provided only one $\overline{\text{SCS}}$ pin.
-If the master needs to control multiple slave devices from a devices from a single master, the master can use I/O pin to select the slave devices.
+Although the SPI interface specification can control multiple slave devices from a single master, but this device provided only one SCS pin.
+If the master needs to control multiple slave devices from a single master, the master can use I/O pin to select the slave devices.